skoomacode/think_and_code/README.md

 # (Learn to) Think and code
 Programming is hard.
-Learn to think like a programmer is thusly a great skill to have, but:
+Knowing how to think like a programmer is thusly a great skill to have, but it ain't easy.
 * What are the essential steps to understand and solve a problem?
 * How to avoid pitfalls?
 * There will be more advanced questions once we are aware of them